murtazapatel89100/FluxFeed/README.md

 - Start the RSS feed scraper (after 10 seconds)
 - Listen for incoming HTTP requests

+#### Platform-Specific Scripts

+The scripts in the `scripts/` folder are designed for **Linux only**.
+For OS-specific binaries and cross-platform CLI utilities, check out the [go-utils](https://github.com/murtazapatel89100/go-utils) repository - a comprehensive Go CLI suite with build scripts for multiple operating systems.

 ## API Endpoints

 ### Public Endpoints